rsdoiel/BlogIt/blogit.1.md

-%blogit(1) user manual | version 0.0.1 2cc2aafc
+%BlogIt(1) user manual | version 0.0.1 2ef3d9a
 % R. S. Doiel
-% 2025-07-15
+% 2025-07-21

 # NAME

-blogit
+BlogIt

 # SYNOPSIS

-blogit [OPTIONS] VERB COMMON_MARK_FILE
+BlogIt [OPTIONS] COMMONMARK_FILE

 # DESCRIPTION

-blogit provides a means of currating front matter in a Common Mark or Markdown document.
+BlogIt provides a means of currating front matter in a CommonMark or Markdown document.
 When you're ready to publish (when the front matter validates) it'll copy the document into a blog directory structure.